 If you’re nervous about traveling to Israel, the best course of action is to travel as part of a package tour, where you will be accompanied by a guide throughout your trip.

-- The Foreign and Commonwealth Office (FCO) advises against all travel to Gaza, the Sheba’a Farms and Ghajjar, and within 500m of the border with Lebanon (the ‘Blue Line’) east of Metula, including the northern edge of the town and east of Route 98 along the Syrian border.
+- The Foreign and Commonwealth, and Development Office (FCDO) advises against all travel to Gaza, the Sheba’a Farms and Ghajjar, and within 500m of the border with Lebanon (the ‘Blue Line’) east of Metula, including the northern edge of the town and east of Route 98 along the Syrian border.
 Non-essential travel to the city of Nablus, Joseph’s Tomb, and the Balata and New Askar refugee camps near Nablus is strongly discouraged.
 These are not regions or areas typically visited by tourists visiting Israel.

-- The US State Department does not advise tourists against traveling to Israel but does advise U.S citizens to be aware of “the continuing risks of travel to Israel, the West Bank and Gaza due to the security situation and heightened tensions there, and warns against travel to Gaza.”
+- The US State Department does not advise tourists against traveling to Israel but does advise U.S citizens to be aware of “the continuing risks of travel to Israel, the West Bank and Gaza due to the security situation and heightened tensions there, and states ‘do not travel’ to Gaza.”
 They also advise travelers to stay cautious in the Old City and when traveling to the West Bank.